Gulfport Man Found Dead of Unknown Causes

+Publisher’s Note: An earlier version of this article accidentally included the man’s name.
+We have removed the man’s name out of respect for his family, and apologize for the error.

 A Gulfport man died Feb.
-13 after being found unresponsive in his bed by a relative.
+13 after a relative found him unresponsive in his bed.

 Gulfport police said responding officers attempted CPR and administered Narcan, a nasal spray used to counter act fentanyl and other opioid overdoses.